typesafehub/conductr-doc/src/main/play-doc/developer/AkkaAndPlay.md

 val app1 = ActorSystem(systemName, config.withFallback(ConfigFactory.load()))
 ```

 Clusters will then be formed correctly.
-The above call looks for an endpoint named `akka-remote` by default.
+The above call of `Env.asConfig` looks for an endpoint named `akka-remote` by default.
 Therefore you must declare the Akka remoting port as a bundle endpoint.
 The following endpoint declaration within a `build.sbt` shows how:

 ```scala
 BundleKeys.endpoints := Map("akka-remote" -> Endpoint("tcp"))
 ```

 In the above, no declaration of `services` is required as akka remoting is an internal, cluster-wide TCP service.

+> Note that conductr-bundle-lib will search for an endpoint named `akka-remote` by default.
+This should not ever need to be overridden and it is convenient that it is consistent across bundles sharing the same Akka cluster.

+> The Akka cluster of your application or service is distinct to your applications and services given the bundle's `system` and `systemVersion` properties. `sbt-bundle` will set these properties to the name of your bundle and its `compatibilityVersion` by default.
+The `compatibilityVersion` is the major component of your project's version by default.
+All of these properties are able to be overridden using bundle keys.
+You can therefore associate multiple bundles into a single Akka cluster by using the same system and systemVersion.
+Akka remote ports are always dynamically allocated given the above endpoint declaration, and so you can even have multiple bundles with multiple systems all running alongside each other, some even sharing the same system but different versions.

 ## play[23|24]-conductr-bundle-lib